Thousands rally in Iraq to mark one year of protests

 “Today we mark the memory of the October Revolution, especially those fallen,” said Fadel Ahmed, 25, a graduate of economics.
 “Our demands are against corrupt parties in power and against the failed parliament.”

-In October of last year, tens of thousands of Iraqis - mostly youth - marched in Baghdad and cities in the south to decry government graft, unemployment and poor services.
+In October of last year, tens of thousands of Iraqis — mostly young people — marched in Baghdad and cities in the south to decry government graft, unemployment and poor services.
 Demonstrators took over public squares in Baghdad and camped out for months, refusing to leave until their demands were met.

 The movement had early successes.
 Pressure from demonstrators lead to the resignation of Adil Abdul-Mahdi’s government.
 Mustafa al-Kadhimi assumed the premiership after months of political deadlock and after two previous candidates failed to garner enough support among elites.